What is Health Policy and why study it?

 The reputation of the Berkeley Ph.D.
-Program in Health Policy at UC Berkeley has become well-established as one of the leading doctoral training programs for health policy and health services research.
-From its inception over 20 years ago, one of its distinguishing features has been its interdisciplinary nature.
-Students gain breadth in the social and behavioral sciences as they relate to health and in research methods; furthermore, they gain depth in one of the disciplinary areas: health economics, organizations and management, behavioral and community sciences, politics and policy, or population health.
+Program in Health Policy has become well-established as one of the leading doctoral training programs for health policy and health services research.
+From its inception over 25 years ago, one of its distinguishing features has been its interdisciplinary nature.
+Students gain breadth in the social and behavioral sciences as they relate to health and in research methods; furthermore, they gain depth in one of the specialty fields: health economics, organizations and management, or population health sciences.

 Graduates of the PhD program will be able to achieve and demonstrate expertise in the following major academic outcomes:

 - Develop domain expertise in core works in health policy and the selected specialty field.

 - Understand central social and behavioral science theoretical frameworks and debates shaping health policy.